128technology/docs/docs/plugin_dns_app_id.md

 ### Release 1.0.2, 2.0.2

 #### Issues Fixed
-- **PLUGIN-402** Ensure 128T monitors new file changes and applications restarts with 128T.
+- **PLUGIN-402** Ensure SSR monitors new file changes and applications restarts with SSR.